 "It is something you can try yourself with your own cat at home, or with cats you meet in the street," says Prof. Karen McComb, of the University of Sussex's psychology school, in a news release.
 "It's a great way of enhancing the bond you have with cats.
 Try narrowing your eyes at them as you would in a relaxed smile, followed by closing your eyes for a couple of seconds.
 You'll find they respond in the same way themselves and you can start a sort of conversation."

-Feeling scientific during quarantine?
+Feeling scientific?
 Try this out at home and see what happens.
-You might finally start communicating with your car the way she wants.
+You might finally start communicating with your cat the way she wants.